Application Regulations

 Building Code Compliance, Site Inspections, and Agency Review

 Commercial cannabis cultivation businesses must meet all basic requirements of the Building Code and Fire Code.
-Additionally, commercial cannabis cultivation businesses must comply with workplace safety requirements, state and local grading regulations, stormwater runoff regulations, environmental health regulations, and all other applicable State and local requirements.
+They must also comply with workplace safety requirements, state and local grading regulations, stormwater runoff regulations, environmental health regulations, and all other applicable State and local requirements.

 No cultivation permit will be issued until all structures identified in the cultivation plan are suitable for their proposed use and all required permits have been finalized.